raisely/parkes-api-test/README.md

 Options marked * can be a (async) function in which case the return value of the function will be used.
 The functions are evaluated during test execution.

-Jest groups tests by the same name together, this could lead to unexpected results, so if you are testing the same route more than once, you should use `note` to differentiate the tests.
+Tests by the same name may be grouped within the same describe statement by your test runner, this could lead to unexpected results, so if you are testing the same route more than once, you should use `note` to differentiate the tests.

 ## Assumes nesting in data
 Expect and body by default assume that the API nests data objects within data.